-By analyzing reach and frequency data for Display and Video campaigns, you can better understand how many people were shown your ads and how frequently the same people were shown them over a certain time period.
+By analyzing reach and frequency data for Display, Discovery, and Video campaigns, you can better understand how many people were shown your ads and how frequently the same people were shown them over a certain time period.
 Whether you’d like to focus on reinforcing a message or on reaching new people, this information can help you get a clearer picture of how you’re meeting your reach goals.

-Unique reach metrics
+Unique reach and frequency metrics

 These days, people are often on the go and use multiple devices throughout the day.
 Our unique reach models measure the total reach of an ad by accounting for cases when people may see the same ad on different devices or when multiple people are co-viewing: watching ads together on connected TV devices.

-Unique reach metrics include:
+Unique reach and frequency metrics include:

 - Unique users